pachyderm/pachyderm/doc/docs/1.12.x/enterprise/auth/saml/saml.md

 ## Create an IdP test app

-Once created, you can **get the IdP Metadata URL** associated with the test app.
+Once created, get **the IdP Metadata URL** associated with the test app.
 ## Write Pachyderm config
 Broadly, setting an auth config is what enables SAML in Pachyderm (specifically, it enables Pachyderm's ACS).
 Below is an example config that will